AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/set-up-workfront-for-outlook.md

 ---
 # Set up [!DNL Adobe Workfront for Outlook]

-The [!DNL Adobe Workfront] [!DNL Outlook] add-in lets you do the following key&nbsp;[!DNL Workfront] tasks directly from Outlook:
+The [!DNL Adobe Workfront] [!DNL Outlook] add-in lets you do the following key [!DNL Workfront] tasks directly from Outlook:

 * Update an existing project, task, or issue with information from an email.
 For more information, see [Update an existing object from an [!DNL Outlook] email](../../workfront-integrations-and-apps/using-workfront-with-outlook/update-an-existing-object-from-an-outlook-email.md).
 * Create a [!DNL Workfront] request based on an email within [!DNL Outlook].
 For more information, see [Create an Adobe Workfront request from an [!DNL Outlook] email](../../workfront-integrations-and-apps/using-workfront-with-outlook/create-a-wf-request-from-an-outlook-email.md).